Cambodia Wildlife Experiences – Where to Enjoy Ethical Animal Encounters

 The Kingdom of Wonder hosts some wonderful wildlife experiences, although it has to be noted that some Cambodian animals have been driven to extinction, such as the kouprey, and others are in perilously low numbers: wild tigers, wild water buffaloes, Eld’s deer, and hog deer.
 Cambodia has 16 endangered species, and two critically endangered species, including the wild Asian elephant, Germain’s silver langur, wild water buffalo, and the wild Siamese crocodile.

-Fortunately the best Cambodia wildlife experiences are offered by non-profit NGOs that inject income and donations directly Ethical animals encounters are possible with many of Cambodia’s mammals, bird life and reptiles, in nature reserves, wildlife sanctuaries and animal refuges that are deserving of your time.
+Fortunately the best Cambodia wildlife experiences are offered by non-profits and NGOs that inject income and donations directly to their causes.
+Ethical animals encounters are possible with many of Cambodia’s mammals, bird life and reptiles, in nature reserves, wildlife sanctuaries and animal refuges that are deserving of your time.
 By doing these experiences, you’re not only enriching yourself, you’re supporting the animal organisations working to protect and save Cambodia’s vulnerable wildlife.

 Here’s our guide to the best Cambodia wildlife experiences that you need to add to your itinerary:

 Our Guide to the Best Cambodia Wildlife Experiences